SEND Information report

 Referral for an Education, Health and Care Plan (EHCP)

 If a child has lifelong or significant difficulties they may undergo a Statutory Assessment Process which is usually requested by the academy but can be requested by a parent.
 This will occur when the complexity of need or a lack of clarity around the needs of the child are such that a multi-agency approach to assessing that need, to planning provision and identifying resources, is required.
 The decision to make a referral for an EHCP will be taken at a progress review.
-The application for an Education, Health and Care Plans will combine information from a variety of sources including:
+The application for an Education, Health and Care Plan will combine information from a variety of sources including:

 Information will be gathered relating to the current provision provided, action points that have been taken, and the preliminary outcomes of targets set.
-A decision will be made by a group of professionals from education, health and social care about whether or the child is eligible for an EHCP.
+A decision will be made by a group of professionals from education, health and social care about whether or not the child is eligible for an EHCP.
 Parents have the right to appeal against a decision not to initiate a statutory assessment leading to an EHCP.
 Further information about EHCPs can found via the SEN Local Offer using the following link

 3a.
 How does the academy evaluate the effectiveness of its provision for SEND?